huzaifakhan771/Mask-RCNN-Data-Scripts/README.md

 This repository contains two python scripts

-1. polytobinarymask.py creates binary mask images from the polygons read from JSON annotation files.
+1. polytobinary_and_overlay.py creates binary mask images/maps annotation overlay on original images depending on the given flag.

-2. mapmaskoverlay.py creates overlays of those masks on the original images to visualize the masks' accuracy.
+2. create_json_from_binary.py creates annotations for MaskRCNN in JSON format.
+The input for creating annotations will be binary images, the same size as the RGB images in the training set.
+Currently, it works for a single object per image.

 # Libraries to install for using the scripts